sw0/SimpleApi/README.md

 kubectl apply -f simpleapi-redis-svc.yml
 ```
 Now you can find the application got deployed into AKS.
 And you can find the public IP address after click "Services and ingresses" in left navigation blade.
-Then you can open a browser and access "http://IP-ADDRESS/swagger"
+Then you can open a browser and access "http://IP-ADDRESS/swagger" or "http://IP-ADDRESS/ping".

+Alternatively, I've combine all these yml file content together, so you can just run `kubectl apply -f ./simpleapi.yml`, which will also make it.

+From ~/ping, you can find the IP addresses, so if you get simpleapi-api-dep.yml with replicaset set to 2 or more, you can find the ip address will be changed if you refresh it or open a new browser to open it.

 4. Clean up resources
 ```bash